image/svg+xml

 Meet Mr Reliable

-Tesco chief executive and Irishman Ken Murphy talks to Stephen Wynne-Jones about leading one of the most influential names in British, and international, retail
+Tesco chief executive and Irishman Ken Murphy talks to Stephen Wynne-Jones about leading one of the most influential names in British and international retail.

 For the past four years, Tesco has been led by Ken Murphy.

-While his predecessor, Dave Lewis, may have been known as ‘Drastic Dave’ due to his fierce cost-cutting approach, Murphy is more of a ‘Mr Reliable,’ navigating the British grocer through countless bumps in the road while maintaining a steady upward sales trajectory.
+While his predecessor, Dave Lewis, may have been known as ‘Drastic Dave’, due to his fierce cost-cutting approach, Murphy is more of a ‘Mr Reliable’, navigating the British grocer through countless bumps in the road while maintaining a steady upward sales trajectory.

-On the back of a 7.4% increase in group sales last year, the positive momentum has continued into the first quarter of 2024/25, with Tesco’s core UK and Republic of Ireland (ROI) business seeing a 3.6% increase in sales, year on year, while its overall retail businesses went up by 3.4%.
+On the back of a 7.4% increase in group sales last year, the positive momentum has continued into the first quarter of 2024/25, with Tesco’s core UK & Republic of Ireland (ROI) business seeing a 3.6% increase in sales, year on year, while its overall retail businesses went up by 3.4%.

 ADVERTISEMENT